-Dr. Stone is also the senior adviser to the Bio-X Strategic Technology Team, which fosters and pursues collaborative biotechnology research efforts across the AFRL technical directorates.
-He has authored more than 70 technical publications and four technical book chapters.
-He is also on the editorial board of two international scientific journals and is a Fellow of AFRL and the International Optical Engineering Society.
-Known for his scientific contributions in the field of biomimetics and biologically-inspired materials research, Dr. Stone was appointed as a senior executive in May 2007.
+Dr. Stone has authored more than 90 technical publications and five technical book chapters.
+He is on the editorial board of two international scientific journals and is a Fellow of AFRL and the International Optical Engineering Society.

 1991 Bachelor of Science degree in biological sciences, Wright State University, Ohio